spoddutur/spark-notes/reb2.md

 4. **Conclusion:** Lastly, I’ll conclude with some key take-outs of the spark-native solutions discussed in [part2](https://spoddutur.github.io/spark-notes/reb1) and [part3](https://spoddutur.github.io/spark-notes/reb2).

 ## 1. Core Idea:
+Per every batch:
+a.
+We can broadcast the cached-data with any latest changes to it
-Per every batch, we can broadcast the cached-data, update our input using the latest cached-data and then unpersist/remove  the broadcasted cache.
+b.
+Update our input using this broadcasted (latest) cached-data and
+c.
+Lastly unpersist/remove the broadcasted cache (not the cached data - but the braodcasted cache).
+Repeat steps a through c per every batch

 ## Demo:
 **How do we do this?**